 How We Chose These Dash Kits

-- Vehicle Compatibility: Does the kit fit a wide range of models and years?
+- Vehicle Compatibility: Does the kit match many models and years?
+Does the fit guide clearly list compatible cars?

-- Value for Money: Does the price match the quality and features offered?
+- Value for Money: Does the price match what you get—hardware, harnesses, adapters, and finish?

 What to Look for in a Car Stereo Dash Kit